Philippines: Families of war on drugs victims welcome ICC probe | DW | 21.06.2021

 "They took so much from us, not just our sons.
 They orphaned their children.
 My husband is still alive but in a way, they took the life out of him, too," she said.

-Since Duterte was elected to the presidency in 2016, more than 27,000 suspected drug peddlers have been killed in a mix of police operations and vigilante killings.
+Since Duterte was elected to the presidency in 2016, more than 27,000 people accused of being drug peddlers have been killed in a mix of police operations and vigilante killings.
 Additionally, almost 250 human rights defenders — including unionists, lawyers, journalists and environmental rights defenders — have been killed.

 The United Nations Human Rights Office published a report in June 2020 — based on court and police records, as well as interviews with victims and witnesses — in which it detailed widespread human rights violations and persistent impunity.